ITurres/tesla-booking-front-end/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

 - We the team would like to thank each other for the hard work and dedication to this project.
+We would also like to thank the Code Reviewers and Project Managers for their support and guidance throughout the project.

 - Original [design](https://www.behance.net/gallery/26425031/Vespa-Responsive-Redesign) idea by [Murat Korkmaz](https://www.behance.net/muratk).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>